Families First Coronavirus Response Act

 Posted: April 6, 2020

 The Department of Labor (DOL) has released a temporary rule implementing the leave provisions of the FFCRA.
 The temporary rule was released on April 1, 2020 and is effective immediately.
 It defines key terms and makes important clarifications regarding the leave requirements.
 For more information on the temporary rule, visit the Compliance Alerts section of our Resource Center here.

 Employers with fewer than 500 employees should review policies and practices to ensure compliance with the Families First Coronavirus Response Act and train supervisors on how to respond when employees request such leave.
 Click here for sample policies on Emergency Paid Sick Leave and Public Emergency Health Leave required by the Act.

-On Monday, March 30, 2020, three new earnings will be available in RUN Powered By ADP® to support the Families First Coronavirus Response Act (FFCRA).
+Five new earnings are now available in RUN Powered By ADP® to support the FFCRA.
 These new earnings can be used for covered Coronavirus-related time off taken between April 1 and December 31, 2020.
 Time off taken prior to April 1, 2020, due to Coronavirus should be coded under your company’s existing paid time off policies and earnings.
+Learn more.